 TRUMPY KARDZ CREATION PROCESS

 I created all the Trumpy Kardz over a six-week period in September and October 2025.
 I researched and wrote all the content on my own.
-For the images (illustrations and template), I primarily gave prompts to ChatGPT, then manually edited what it produced in Photoshop and Word.
+(I also wrote and designed this webite on my own.)
+For the card illustrations and template, I primarily gave detailed instructions to ChatGPT in the form of highly structured prompts, then manually edited what it produced in Photoshop and Word.
 I used AI because I'm not a skilled cartoonist – but didn't want that to stop me from creating the cards.
-While an AI’s assistance made this project possible, using it posed some major:
+While an AI’s assistance made this project possible, using it posed some major issues.

 Ethical quandaries

 Outsourcing creativity – Experientially, working with AI feels fundamentally different from using other design programs (such as Photoshop) that enable the creation of graphics rather than manufacturing them.
 (In scientific terms, this is the difference between cognitive offloading and cognitive surrender.)
 Paradoxically, AI gave me more control (by allowing me to create better images than I could draw) while giving me less control (over how the images ultimately looked and what could be drawn).
-The ethical issue is that my role in the creative process was significantly less than what it would have been if I'd drawn the images myself.
-In this case, a lot of the work was just telling a machine what to do.
-That seems less like true creativity and more like cheating, and I remain conflicted about that compromise.
-If the "easy" option of AI didn't exist and I was dead-set on creating these cards, then I would have had to do it the hard way – by painstakingly learning to draw them myself.
+Ethically speaking, my role in the creative process was significantly less than what it would have been if I'd drawn the images myself.
+In this case, the drawing aspect involved just writing instructions for a machine to follow.
+In some ways, it resembled collaborating with a human illustrator (although a very unpredictable and unreliable one: see "Functional deficiencies and defects" below).
+In another, it made the process less like true creativity and more like cheating, and I remain conflicted about that compromise.
+If the "easy" option of AI didn't exist and I was dead-set on creating these cards, then I would have had to do it the expensive way (by paying an illustrator thousands of dollars) or the hard way – by painstakingly learning to draw them myself.
 At least then I could take pride in my creation and have a useful new skill.

 AI steals from human creators – Large language models (LLMs) have essentially strip-mined the entirety of human culture, which its owners trained it on.
 Much of that material is the copyrighted intellectual property of the people who created it, and AI's owners often used it without asking or getting their permission.
-So far, AI is only able to mimic creativity by exploiting the work of human writers, artists, musicians, filmmakers, etc. It is currently incapable of being truly creative: it merely imitates and reconfigures the work of humans.
+The consensus of experts is that, as of now, AI is only able to mimic creativity by imitating and reconfiguring the work of human artists.
 People can do this too by co-opting others' ideas or aesthetic styles without attribution.
-But AI commits this sin by default and design.
+But AI commits this cultural theft by default and design.
 All this leaves me feeling complicit in an artistic counterfeit scheme.

 Functional deficiencies and defects